 If a person or pet is exposed to or ingests your medication, keep calm.
 If exposure was to the skin, flush the area with water.
 If medication was swallowed, call the Poison Control Center immediately at 1-800-222-1222.

 Never miss another Cancer Talk blog!

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!

 Medications used to treat cancer have a major impact on your body, regardless of whether they are given by intravenous infusion or taken by mouth.
-For these medications to be effective, they must be taken properly and handled safely.
+For these medications to be effective, and to keep you and your loved ones safe, they must be taken properly and handled safely.